CHRUdeLille/nextflow/README.md

 # Nextflow+Singularity inside a singularity container

-Nextflow help us a lot !
-More informations on https://www.nextflow.io
+Nextflow and Singularity help us a lot !
+More informations on https://www.nextflow.io and https://singularity.lbl.gov/

 ## Why this ?
 Are you schizophrenic ?
 We are working in a diagnostic environment and nextflow development is still very active!
 This is a good thing but we just wanted to be able to run our nextflow scripts in each of the environments corresponding to particular versions of nextflow & singularity.